 Above all, the most central factor to consider is good communication and especially listening.
 The ability to listen patiently, considerately and without judgement to the individual being supported is key.
 Someone’s wishes, needs, and wants may completely change during the dying process and this is ok.
 Having a caring, supportive, respectful team listening to them is crucial to a positive dying experience.

-As a provider, by following these tips, you will save both time and effort, as guidance for staff will be clear and easy to follow.
+As a provider, by following this guidance, you will save both time and effort, as guidance for staff will be clear and easy to follow.

 Some Useful Resources: